connorgiles/lambda-func/packages/inject/README.md

-# Lambda Middleware - Inject
+# `@lambda-func/inject`

-This package contains an higher order function based middleware to provie dependency injection.
+This package contains a higher order function based middleware for dependency injection.

 ## Usage